mises-id/mises-tm/docs/mips/mip-001-mises-naming-system.md

 - compatible with the cosmos NFT design, and thus suitable for ibc/gravity transfer in the future
 - Simple and enough for basic usage.
 - Upgradable by changing name and address regex rules.
-- We can authorize many operators to sell diffrent partition of names
 - the name regex rule can be uses to limit the name length, or special chars.

 ### Negative

 - user may confused it with ENS
-- a admin account is needed so mint process is centralized
+- when and how the admin account use the MNS token pool is not defined
 - No reverse naming resolution is native supported

 ### Neutral